Lauren Lunsford, Ph.D., Intern Academic Advisor

 Dr. Flynn-Hopper holds Bachelor's and Master's degrees in Elementary Education from Mississippi State University.
 In 2003, she completed her Doctorate in Curriculum and Instruction: Reading at The University of Southern Mississippi.
 She currently serves as faculty advisor for Student Tennessee Education Association at Belmont University.
 Dr. Flynn-Hopper's area of emphasis is in literacy education.
 She is particularly interested in using children's literature across the curriculum to promote life-long learning, the impact of children's literature on the socialization of young readers, and methods for improving reading comprehension.
 Dr. Flynn-Hopper is also interested in promoting literacy within the community through ties with the university and its students.
 Her personal interests include family, reading, travel, and sports of all kinds.

 Kate McGowan, M.A.T., Intern Coordinator

-My name is Kate McGowan, and I am the Elementary Intern Coordinator for the Intern Program at Belmont.
+My name is Kate McGowan, and I am the Intern Program Coordinator.
 As a Belmont graduate, I am so happy to be working in the Belmont Education Department with our future teachers.
 I graduated from Belmont University in 2001 with a Master's in the Art of Teaching, and immediately began teaching elementary school.
 I enjoy supervising the teacher interns and having the opportunity to work with amazing mentors who are so dedicated to providing a positive experience for our interns.
-Along with supervising teacher interns, I also teach the Seminar class for elementary interns.
-My husband and I live in the Belmont area and have two young children who keep us young at heart.
-We consider Nashville home now, as we have settled in with many wonderful neighbors and friends.
+I also teach the Seminar class for the interns.
+During this time, we reflect on the connections between the coursework and internship, and explore the state evaluation system for teachers.